Support Hurricane Helene Disaster Relief

 Contact us for other tax-deductible ways to give.

 In late September, Hurricane Helene tore through communities in Florida, Georgia, South Carolina, North Carolina and Tennessee.
-It left a devastating toll in its wake, with more than 100 dead and 600 missing.
+It left a devastating toll in its wake, with more than 200 dead and hundreds still missing.
 The storm washed away homes and highways and decimated power and water systems.
 Catholic Charities agencies are springing into action to provide immediate disaster relief with necessities such as water, food and shelter.
 They will stand by their communities through the long-term recovery.

 Share your support for Hurricane Helene disaster relief.